Salute or silence? German-Turkish footballers face political quandary | DW | 15.10.2019

 "We are convinced they had no choice but to make a political statement," Pfannenstiel said.
 "Both players stand for the values that our club lives."

-It appears Pfannenstiel's words were taken on board by both Kaan and Karaman.
-But Kaan in particular has now received criticism from Turkey fans on social media, who have labeled him "disrespectful".
+It appears Pfannenstiel's words were taken on board by both Ayhan and Karaman.
+But Ayhan in particular has now received criticism from Turkey fans on social media, who have labeled him "disrespectful".

 Torn between two cultures